“Got acne? You need to try benzoyl peroxide. It’s just the thing to make it disappear fast. It did wonders for me.”

 According to Paula Begoun: “Phenyl radicals are not as damaging as hydroxyl radicals, and since the reaction leading to damage occurs quickly [BP can deplete 50% of vitamin E naturally found in your skin within 30 minutes], the damage is brief and fleeting.
 This is no more harmful than the free radical damage that occurs to your skin from simply being surrounded by oxygen, and such a reaction is easily countered by products containing antioxidants.”

 Pay attention to that last part: you can neutralise those free radicals with antioxidants.
 Benzoyl peroxide isn’t a sure sentence to deep wrinkles.

 Does Benzoyl Peroxide has any other side effects?

-Yes, it does.
-BP, especially when used in high concentrations, can cause irritations, allergies, and dryness.
-Luckily, studies have shown that low, 2.5% concentrations of Benzoyl Peroxide have the same benefits as higher doses, but with fewer side effects.
+Yep.
+In high concentrations, benzoyl peroxide can irritate skin, dry it out or give you an allergy.
+Luckily, studies show that low (2.5%) concentrations of Benzoyl Peroxide have the same benefits as higher doses, but with fewer side effects.